smck83/expurgate/README.md

     spf-ns.yourdomain.com.
 IN A 192.0.2.1

-Then point your NS records of _spf.yourdomain.com to the A record e.g.
+Then point your NS records of _spf.yourdomain.com to the A record, this will be what you set for `ZONE=` for expurgate-rbldnsd e.g.

     _spf.yourdomain.com.
 IN NS spf-ns.yourdomain.com